Merck asks US FDA to authorise promising anti-COVID pill | Health

 - United States

-Drugmaker Merck asked U.S. regulators Monday to authorize its pill against COVID-19 in what would add an entirely new and easy-to-use weapon to the world's arsenal against the pandemic.
+Drugmaker Merck asked US regulators on Monday to authorise its pill against COVID-19 in what would add an entirely new and easy-to-use weapon to the world's arsenal against the pandemic.

 If cleared by the Food and Drug Administration — a decision that could come in a matter of weeks — it would be the first pill shown to treat COVID-19.
 All other FDA-backed treatments against the disease require an IV or injection.

-The FDA will scrutinize company data on the safety and effectiveness of the drug, molnupiravir, before rendering a decision.
-Merck and its partner Ridgeback Biotherapeutic said they specifically asked the agency to grant emergency use for adults with mild-to-moderate COVID-19 who are at risk for severe disease or hospitalization.
+The FDA will scrutinise company data on the safety and effectiveness of the drug, molnupiravir, before rendering a decision.
+Merck and its partner Ridgeback Biotherapeutic said they specifically asked the agency to grant emergency use for adults with mild-to-moderate COVID-19 who are at risk for severe disease or hospitalisation.
 That is roughly the way COVID-19 infusion drugs are used.

 Side effects were similar between patients who got the drug and those in a testing group who received a dummy pill.
 But Merck has not publicly detailed the types of problems reported, which will be a key part of the FDA's review.

-U.S. officials continue to push vaccinations as the best way to protect against COVID-19.
-But with some 68 million eligible Americans still unwilling to get the shots, effective drugs will be critical to controlling future waves of infection.
+Top US health officials continue to push vaccinations as the best way to protect against COVID-19.
+“It's much, much better to prevent yourself from getting infected than to have to treat an infection,” Dr. Anthony Fauci said while discussing Merck's drug last week.

+Still, some 68 million eligible Americans remain unvaccinated, underscoring the need for effective drugs to control future waves of infection.

-Three FDA-authorized antibody drugs have proved highly effective at reducing COVID-19 deaths, but they are expensive, hard to produce, and require special equipment and health professionals to deliver.
+Three FDA-authorised antibody drugs have proved highly effective at reducing COVID-19 deaths, but they are expensive, hard to produce and require specialty equipment and health professionals to deliver.

-"We set that price before we had any data, so that's just one contract," Kartsonis said.
-"We're going to be responsible about this and make this drug as accessible to as many people around the world as we can."
-Kenilworth, New Jersey-based Merck has said it is in purchase talks with governments around the world and will use a sliding price scale based on each country's economic means.
-Also, the company has signed licensing deals with several Indian generic drugmakers to produce low-cost versions of the drug for lower-income countries.

 Several other companies, including Pfizer and Roche, are studying similar drugs and are expected to report results in the coming weeks and months.
-AstraZeneca is also seeking FDA authorization for a long-acting antibody-drug intended to provide months of protection for patients who have immune-system disorders and do not adequately respond to vaccination.
+AstraZeneca is also seeking FDA authorisation for a long-acting antibody drug intended to provide months of protection for patients who have immune-system disorders and do not adequately respond to vaccination.

-Eventually, some experts predict various COVID-19 therapies will be prescribed in combination to better protect against the worst effects of the virus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)